yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure portal screenshot showing the backup properties blade of the Recovery Services Vault.](images/bk-config1.png "Recovery Services Vault backup properties")

-    > **Note:** This enables backups from the primary site to be restored in the DR site if required.
+    > **Note**: This enables backups from the primary site to be restored in the DR site if required.

 5. Still in the BackupRSV Properties blade, under **Security Settings**, select **Update**.
 Under Soft Delete, select **Disabled**, then **Save** your changes and close the Security Settings panel.

     ![Azure portal screenshot showing the security properties blade of the Recovery Services Vault.](images/backup-sec-config.png "Recovery Services Vault security properties")

-    > **Note:** In a production environment, you should leave Soft Delete enabled.
+    > **Note**: In a production environment, you should leave Soft Delete enabled.
 However, it is better to disable this feature for this lab since leaving it enabled makes it more difficult to clean up your lab resources once the lab is complete.

 ### Task 2: Enable Backup for the Web tier